alexkorol/repo2GPT/README.md

 # Repo2GPT
 Repo2GPT is a Python application that clones a GitHub repository and generates a tree diagram of the repository's file structure and a consolidated text file containing all the code files in the repository.
 This utility can help in quickly understanding the structure of a repository and reviewing its code.
+This simplifies the process of iterative development using LLMs such as GPT-4.
+Another usecase for it is analyzing a give repo for malicious code using ChatGPT.

+Repo2GPT can also be used on a local folder containing code if no repo is available for the project you are trying to consolidate.

 ...